Giovanni1085/academic-kickstart/content/project/Data Science-historical-research/index.md

   preview_only: true
 ---

 This line of research focuses on a variety of topics whereby the data science toolkit is put at the service of a humanities research question.
 Examples of recent topics include historical epidemics, apprenticeship and knowledge tramsmission, migratory patterns in early modern Venice.
+I am happy to collaborate on a variety of new topics: please reach out if interested.